mdabdullahibnaharun/Youtube-Spam-Comment-Detector-FLASK/README.md

 below.
 If the user clicks on the “reload” button, then it will reload the app.
 ### Prerequisites
  1.Familiarity with Python
- 2.Working knowledge of Random Forest algorithm and Bag of words model will be a plus.
+ 2.Working knowledge of Naive-bayes algorithm.

 To build this project we will use the basic concept of python and libraries